go-ozzo/ozzo-validation/README.md

 ```

 You can also customize the pre-defined error(s) of a built-in rule such that the customization applies to *every*
-instance of rule.
+instance of the rule.
 For example, the `Required` rule uses the pre-defined error `ErrRequired`.
 You can customize it
 during the application initialization:
 ```go
 import "github.com/go-ozzo/ozzo-validation/v4"